dzmitry-lahoda/lahoda-xyz/articles/How to upgrade depenendencies Dotstama Cumulus Substrate.md

 We have to follow Substrate/Cumulus/Polkadot version and relevant ORML closely.

 Runtime WASM version of Picasso is bumped automatically.
-Compile time version of Composable to be defined in release process document.
+Compile time version of TheParachain to be defined in release process document.

 ## Guidances